 Keeping Your Locker Clean

 When you want tips for cleaning a house, you look to an expert like Martha Stewart.
 When you need tips for maintaining a locker, look to the experts at Legacy Lockers.
-With over sixty-five years of woodworking experience, Legacy Lockers builds high-quality lockers, using craftsmanship that’s made Legacy a leader in the field of custom lockers.
-For more information on maintaining or upgrading your lockers, call Legacy Lockers at (866) 291-3395.
+With over sixty-five years of woodworking experience, Legacy Lockers builds high-quality lockers, using craftsmanship that’s made us a leader in the field of custom lockers.
+Contact us for more information on maintaining or upgrading your lockers.